-From 1891 to 1917, the hill was also the site of L.A.'s second high school.
-Civic leaders had initially planned to move the original Los Angeles High School several blocks from Poundcake Hill to Fort Moore Hill.
+For many years the hill was also the site of two school buildings.
+In 1886 the board of education resolved to move the city's old high school building from Poundcake Hill to a new location atop Fort Moore Hill at Sand Street.
 A contractor who claimed he could accomplish the task hoisted the building onto scaffolding and, using rollers, horses, and human labor, slowly moved the schoolhouse toward its new location.
 After work was underway, the contractor decided that the task was impossible after all.
-The building remained where his crew left it, repurposed as a schoolhouse for younger students while a new, grander high school was built atop Fort Moore Hill.
+The building remained where his crew left it, until a new injection of funding convinced the contractor to complete the task.
+The old wooden structure was repurposed as a schoolhouse for younger students while a new, grander high school was built atop Fort Moore Hill.

 By the 1940s, Fort Moore Hill had gained a reputation as an obstacle to efficient traffic.
 The city had long ago tunneled under the hill to extend Broadway north into what is today Chinatown.
 But the hill now stood in the way of the planned 101 Freeway, and a tunnel would not accommodate the new superhighway.
 In 1949, construction crews transported away most of the hill by the truckload.
 Today, driving down the freeway that bisects Fort Moore Hill's original site, little evidence remains of the commanding views once possible from the hill's summit.